bradreeder/CV/README.md

 - I co-authored, maintainined, and was a main contributor to, the organisation's open-source [master resource.](https://github.com/foundersandcoders/master-reference) It is now its most popular resource and has been used to build campuses in Nazareth & Gaza.
 - I steered the organisation towards an evidence-based, validated learning approach to updating its curriculum.
 This included iteratively facilitating curriculum planning, negotiating the feedback of, and in collaboration with, students, mentors, and staff.
 - Facilitating weekly agile ceremonies with students & mentors, including standups, retrospectives and demos.
-- Supporting mentors & providing pastoral care and troubleshooting for students.
+- Supporting mentors & providing pastoral care for students.
 - I worked with mentors and staff to re-design the second half of the programme.
 As a part of this, I co-created and facilitated a UX Design Sprint week - taking students through design thinking, user research, ideation, rapid prototyping, and usability testing - with the resident designers that can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).

 #### Full Stack Javascript Developer